zhouchenhao/czplots/README.md

 This R package provides wrapped and customized functions for fast and intuitive analysis of scRNA-seq data.
-It simplifies common tasks, such as identifying enriched cell types, gene pathways and ligand–receptor interactions.
+It simplifies common tasks, such as cluster annotation, identifying enriched cell types, gene pathways and ligand–receptor interactions.
 Researchers can generate insightful plots quickly without extensive coding.
 The goal is to save time and let users focus on interpreting biology behind the data.

 Perfect for researchers who want to generate plots with a single line!

+(The package is actively updating with more functions coming soon)

 ## Installation